SSWConsulting/SSW.Rules.Content/rules/website-chatbot/rule.md

 authors:
   - title: Ulysses Maclaren
     url: https://ssw.com.au/people/uly
-related:
+related: null
-redirects:
+redirects: null
 created: 2023-08-23T03:50:10.000Z
 archivedreason: null
 guid: 945588b4-8053-41cf-9052-b2f871c4363d
 ---
 Choosing the right chatbot for your website can be a challenging task.
 With so many options available, it's essential to find the one that best fits your needs and provides a seamless experience for your users.
-For instance, you might be torn between two popular platforms: Botpress and Chatbase.
+For instance, you might be torn between two popular platforms: [Botpress ](https://botpress.com/)and [Chatbase](https://www.chatbase.co/).

 <!--endintro-->